 Which Curriculum Will You Use?

 Including details of the children’s ministry curriculum that you have opted for will also help to encourage parents to attend your new campus.
 Demonstrating that your church has considered the Sunday school education of their young ones will certainly paint you in a favorable light.
 Display your core message on your advertisements, and your flock will find you.
-Learn more about kids' curriculum here.
+Learn more about children's church curriculum here.

 How Accessible is Your New Campus?